Library Association Mentoring Committee works hard to offer numerous different programs and services to the OLA members.

 The OLA MentorMatch program strives to link working library staff with students, new graduates and other library staff interested in a career in libraries and related fields.
 Mentoring involves one person providing support and guidance to another, helping them manage their own learning and development.
 Mentoring is a relationship rather than a management activity, providing a safe and non-judgemental environment in which to learn.
 The mentoring relationship has rewards for both partners.
 Find out more about MentorMatch here .

-We will be accepting applications for the six-month MentorMatch session commencing in June 2019.
+We are done accepting applications for the six-month MentorMatch session commencing in June 2019.